My fs2 (was scalaz-stream) User Notes

 Once set, the stream will be interrupted and stop.

 Notice that we used unsafeRun which is not strictly necessary.
 You could do all of this in a streamy way.
-The approach was described in this gist.
-There is also a good description of pausing.
+The approach was described .
+There is also a good description of .

 scala> /** Interrupt immediately. */